project-image

 No news is ... well, no news

-over 3 years ago – Wed, Sep 02, 2020 at 01:00:53 PM
+about 4 years ago – Wed, Sep 02, 2020 at 01:00:53 PM

 Hey all, Robin here.
 I know you are as anxious as I am to get the books in the hands of the people outside the US.
 Right now we are in the same holding pattern that we have been in.
 And I promise that the second we advance to a new stage I will update you.
 But for now, rest assured that your books aren't lost they are just caught up in the mess that is overseas large shipments in the midst of a pandemic.